 Among the huge number of things we wanted to do with the update was to give people guidance that would help them come up with passwords that were easy for them to remember, but hard for attackers to compromise.
 While the math of what makes a strong password hasn’t changed in theory, data from the past several years has revealed much about how people think about and cope with computer security.
 It was these human factors that served as the foundation for our recommendations.

 So, without further ado, here are three simple steps to building a better password:

 Step 1: Leverage your powers of association

 The first lesson is about how humans remember.
 We're not particularly good at rote memorization.
 We're much better at remembering by association.
 Here's a simple example: Is it easier to remember the 20th letter of the alphabet or the letter that comes after “s”?
 As children, we didn't learn to associate a letter with the number of its corresponding place in the alphabet.
 What most of us learned was the alphabet song.
 The song helped us build associations between one letter and the next, with the upshot being that now we couldn’t forget our ABCs if we wanted to.
-Similarly, most of us rattle off our siblings’ names by their ages, likely oldest to youngest, months from January to December, and the planets from Mercury to Uranus (sorry, Pluto).
+Similarly, most of us rattle off our siblings’ names by their ages, likely oldest to youngest, months from January to December, and the planets from Mercury to Neptune (sorry, Pluto).